pawlakus/acmecli/README.md

   -h, --help            show this help message and exit -v, --verbose
   -a ACME_URL, --acme-url ACME_URL
-  -k KEY, --key KEY     Path to the private key file
+  -k FILE, --key FILE   Path to the private key file

 Epilog:
 [-a | --acme-url] can be either a full https://.../directory, or a keyword: